PaulKeefe/MusicPlayer/README.md

 You can download an installer for the exe here: https://github.com/PaulKeefe/MusicPlayer/blob/master/MusicPlayer.zip

-Here is an image of the app in use (the song playing is by Jeff Beck):
+Here is an image of the app in use (the song playing is from "Blow by Blow" by Jeff Beck):

 ![alt tag](https://github.com/PaulKeefe/MusicPlayer/blob/master/wpf_music_player.png)